Reebok All Terrain Super

 The Reebok All Terrain Super is a shoe created for the rigors of those testing their mettle on any of the obstacle course races that are taking the running world by storm.
 Built to withstand mud, roots, steep inclines, and various obstacles, the All Terrain Super is performing in a niche market.
 And most agree that Reebok has really gotten so many of the necessary components right as this shoe is nimble and sturdy, that it is a shame to have quite a few dissenting reviews on the comfort of the heel.
 The chief concern is that, according to a handful of reviewers, the heel “shreds your ankles” making them unwearable and creating a necessary time to heal for some runners before they can come back to doing what they love.
 And this comfort factor begs the question, that even with all the good this shoe can do, how does one get past this issue?
 Keep in mind, not all are displeased, there are many overwhelming responses to the All Terrain Super citing it as the best available for this specific type of racing.
 It can have you adeptly scaling muddy inclines and keeping your footing amid water obstacles yet still manage to keep the feet light and airy with its excellent drainage.
 There seems to be no in between with this shoe, making it a hit or miss.

-- Feedback on the shoe indicated that the light weight of the shoe was a plus on the course and in packing.
+The light weight of the shoe was a plus

-- The chief complaint among wearers is that the heel of the All Terrain Super's upper is quite uncomfortable creating cuts and blisters despite wearing socks or moleskin protection.
+The heel of the All Terrain Super's upper is quite uncomfortable

-- The All Terrain Super was not true to size, often running too large.
+The All Terrain Super was not true to size